-Katie Couric Is Trying the Pegan Diet—but Is It Healthy?
+Katie Couric Tried the Pegan Diet—but Is It Healthy?

-Filling a pantry has a whole new meaning since the stock-up-palooza we all experienced 12 months ago as the pandemic began.
-Dieting has a whole new meaning in the last year, too, as many of us drastically changed our eating and exercise patterns.
+Filling a pantry has a whole new meaning since the stock-up-palooza we all experienced when the pandemic began.
+Dieting has a whole new meaning, too, as many of us drastically changed our eating and exercise patterns over the last few years.
 In fact, some reports say that the average American gained about 13 pounds during the pandemic.

-Journalist (and current Jeopardy guest host!)
+In February of 2021, journalist (and former Jeopardy guest host!)
 Katie Couric decided to spring clean her diet, if you will, "since I'm having trouble seeing my feet."
 To keep each other accountable and cheer one another on, Couric invited her fans and followers to take part in a three-week pegan diet "reset" she's calling "Spring Into Health" alongside her.

-On previous diets Couric's tried (including Weight Watchers, which is now called WW, the Scarsdale Diet and more), she admits that she fell victim to the same cycle: "I don't eat enough.
+On previous diets Couric's tried (including Weight Watchers, which is now called WW, the Scarsdale Diet and more), she admitted that she's fallen victim to the same cycle: "I don't eat enough.
 I get really hungry.
 I make bad choices.
-I say 'I blew it,' I eat something that's not on the plan, then I start again the next day….I kind of have a screwed up relationship with food," she says, noting that she struggled with an eating disorder earlier in life.
+I say 'I blew it,' I eat something that's not on the plan, then I start again the next day….I kind of have a screwed up relationship with food," she said, noting that she struggled with an eating disorder earlier in life.

 "Most people don't really connect the dots between how they feel with what they eat," Dr. Hyman tells Couric during the YouTube chat.
 "People may feel tired, they might not sleep well, they might have migraines...how do you reset your biology to its original 'factory settings'?"